 Sarah Roller, J.D., R.D., M.P.H., is a partner in the firm’s Washington, D.C. office and chair of the Food and Drug Law practice.
 She focuses her practice on the representation of U.S. and global companies and industry trade organizations engaged in the development, manufacture, import, export, distribution and marketing of foods, beverages, dietary supplements, functional foods, nutraceuticals, medical foods, cosmetics, skincare products, medicines, medical devices, health IT and other health care products.

-Ms. Roller provides legal counsel on regulatory compliance and legal risk management strategies, enabling clients to make sound business decisions in a manner that maintains compliance and minimizes the risks that stem from regulatory missteps, government enforcement and related legal and business risks.
-Ms. Roller leverages her multidisciplinary background in law, human nutrition, food science and public health to help clients ensure that their products are safe, their labeling and marketing claims are accurate and substantiated, and their systems for managing domestic and foreign supply chains, facilities, manufacturing and U.S. product distribution and recall comply with U.S. requirements.
-Ms. Roller has substantial experience representing companies and industry trade associations in complex regulatory and public policy matters involving FDA, USDA, TTB, CBP, FTC and the U.S. Congress.
+Sarah provides legal counsel on regulatory compliance and legal risk management strategies, enabling clients to make sound business decisions in a manner that maintains compliance and minimizes the risks that stem from regulatory missteps, government enforcement and related legal and business risks.
+Sarah leverages her multidisciplinary background in law, human nutrition, food science and public health to help clients ensure that their products are safe, their labeling and marketing claims are accurate and substantiated, and their systems for managing domestic and foreign supply chains, facilities, manufacturing and U.S. product distribution and recall comply with U.S. requirements.
+Sarah has substantial experience representing companies and industry trade associations in complex regulatory and public policy matters involving FDA, USDA, TTB, CBP, FTC and the U.S. Congress.
 She also defends companies in enforcement matters brought by federal and state regulatory agencies, and in litigation matters involving product safety, labeling or marketing claims.

 Registered Dietitian, 1981-present